aharonium/opensiddur.org/posts/HTML/readings-and-sourcetexts/festival-and-fast-day-readings/jewish/shavuot-readings/the-story-of-toviyah-for-the-second-day-of-shavuot.html.md

 <td style="vertical-align:top;" width="48%">
 <div class="english">
-3. When Toḅi heard this he was much grieved, and he wept and prayed to the blessed Holy One in the anguish of his soul, and he said: "Ribono shel Olam (Master of the Cosmos)!
+3. When Toḇi heard this he was much grieved, and he wept and prayed to the blessed Holy One in the anguish of his soul, and he said: "Ribono shel Olam (Master of the Cosmos)!
 Take my soul from me, for it is better for me to die than to live, so that I shall no more hear shame."
 </div></td></tr>